dustbringer/dustbringer.github.io/src/posts/2021-09-15-lockpicking-foundations.md

 ![lockpicks](../post_resources/2021-09-08-lockpicking-foundations/assorted-lockpicks.png "Assorted lockpicks")

 The picks labelled blue are enough to get past most locks we see today, we will be learning about them later on.
-The picks labelled yellow are assorted rakes and the ones labelled red are specialised tools (left is for a dimple lock, right is for pulling out snapped keys).
+The picks labelled yellow are assorted rakes and the ones labelled red  are more specialised tools (left is for a dimple lock, right is a different type of rake but can be used to pull out snapped keys).

 ### Locks
 When we look at a lock, it is made up of different parts.